nzfeng/points-as-tori/README.md

 First follow the set up instructions in the [above section](#usage-for-signed-distance).

 For now, I've included a shader visualization that uses `pyglet` and `pyimgui`.
-These dependences admittedly can be a pain to set up, and developing an easier-to-use browser-based shader is a TODO.
+These dependences admittedly can be a pain to set up, and developing an easier-to-use browser-based shader is a TODO. _Contributions welcome!_

 The demo uses additional dependencies that require a version of Python between 3.9 - 3.11.
 You can change Python versions easily by setting up a virtual environment.
 For example, you can create a new existing Python virtual environment using `venv` (using Python version 3.11 here as an example) with
 ```